 If students are looking to pursue a career in Public Relations, GVPRSSA is a stepping stone to do so.
-It prepares students for their future careers in PR and helps members make connections within the industry.
+The program prepares students for their future careers in PR and helps members make connections in the industry.

 “Many of our members get their internships or first jobs from the connections they made with professionals at our workshops, agency tours, networking events or speakers at our meetings,” Wilson said.